wennj/naldv-whole-genome-reads/README.md

 ## Read length and quality comparison

 The length of the reads can also be compared with their quality, which allows to test for a possible correlation.
 It provides information on whether certain reads possibly cover the entire genome of the viruses in terms of length and whether they are of sufficient quality.
 The dashed lines indicate the average read quality (horizontal line) and half the length of the virus genome (vertical line).
 The vertical dotted line indicates the full length of the virus genome (A = BmNPV-Th2, B = OrNV-DUG42, C = WSSV-JP04).
+Reads that span potentially the entire genome are surrounded by a square.

 [Click here for the R code used to create the figure.](https://github.com/wennj/naldv-whole-genome-reads/blob/main/2_length_quality_statistics.Rmd)